-Proposed Rec Ed Camp License "Bundled" Fee Current Economic
+Proposed Rec Ed Camp License "Bundled" Fee Current Economic Combined Impact

-Combined Impact

-License

-Fees

-Camp A= \$635 \$880 Savings of

-moderate with \$245

-hospitality

-Camp B= \$715 \$875 Savings of
+License Fees Camp A= moderate with hospitality \$635 \$880 Savings of \$245 Camp B= complex with hospitality \$715 \$875 Savings of \$160

-complex with \$160

-hospitality

 Camp operators will also incur the economic impact associated with newly proposed requirements for camp staff background checks, camp staff training, providing camper safety equipment, and inspection of challenge courses on camp premises.
-These requirements are consistent with industry standards.
+These requirements are consistent with industry standards and the department's authority pursuant to s.
+97.67 (1) Stats.
 The challenge course inspection and staff background check frequency is proposed for every two years, rather than annually to ease the annual economic burden on small business.
 For a simple camp operation, the only additional cost would be for background checks.
 For example, a simple camp with 10 staff, would incur an additional annual cost of approximately \$200.
 For more complex camp operations the following is a breakdown of the overall costs depending on the activities provided.